ptsteadman/notebook/essays/fb-status-drafts.md

 A couple nights ago, I couldn't sleep.
 I lay awake for hours, thinking of all the different things I've programmed in my life: all of the different languages, paradigms, problems, and environments I've worked with.
-It was a lot to think about.
+It was a lot to think about, and I've only been programming for about three years.

-I've been programming for about three years.
 Things have already changed a lot since the summer of 2013, when Yeezus dropped and I learned how to build web applications using NodeJS.
 The world of JavaScript development is almost unrecognizable, for one.

 Here's a list of experiences: